The Two Reference Guitars Used For

 Below are pickup resistance value

-comparison between the two Fender Custom Shop
+comparison between the two Fender® Custom Shop

-pickguard assembly.
+Gilmour Strat's and our custom Black Strat® pickguard assembly.
 Based on all test

 results and audio comparison the pickups are